DeOracleXYZ/deoracle-app/README.md

 ### 3. Cross-Chain Reputation

 Verify your identity with Worldcoin and ENS on Polygon.
 Build up your reputation by posting valid answers.
-Hop chains to Optimism and your reputation points follow you. deOracle Reputation can be implemented by other on-chain protocols.
+Hop chains to Optimism and your reputation points follow you.
+DeOracle Reputation can be implemented by other on-chain protocols.

 ---------